Tomiwa-Ot/Website-Directory-Fuzzing-Tool/README.md

 # Website-Directory-Bruteforce-Tool
  A tool written in python to find files and directories of web applications using a specified wordlist.
  Tool is written in Python 2.
+ Note: If there are errors, its definitely indentation(raise the issue)

  ```console
  root@pc:~# python directory-bruteforcer.py <url> <path to wordlist>